Thomas F. Breslin: Luzon

-The Baatan Death March
+The Bataan Death March

 Although he was a leading civilian and was not in the military, he was pinned a Colonel when the Battle of the Philippines (1941–1942) started.
 According to a record held by his son Robert Breslin: "After his commanding general pinned Colonel's rank on his lapel, he made his goodbyes at home and by Christmas Day, 1941 was helping to position the defenses at Bataan."
 His language skills are thought to have been an important consideration in his pinning as most of the enlisted men in the United States Philippine Division were from the Philippines.

 When the American forces there were overcome by the Japanese in the Battle of Bataan, the prisoners of war were made to march about 100 km as part of their journey to several concentration camps in the Bataan Death March.
 It was during this death march that, according to his son Robert's record, "Sick with dysentery and malaria, his comrades hid him in a culvert on the road to avoid the Japanese bayonets.
 A young Filipino man found him, took him to his home and hid him underground in his backyard, trying to nurse back his strength for about a month.
 With meager food amounts and no medicine, he succumbed to the diseases that plagued him."
 He died on May 10, 1942.